KeTchUP42/flash/docs/manual/scenes/Scenes.md

  ## Scenes

  All scenes are described in configuration files that describe all objects on the screen.
  Scenes were mainly conceived to provide a convenient description of levels.
-The levels are linked to each other by triggers.
+Scenes can be linked together using different triggers.

  **Simple level example:**